Connecting Teacher Leadership and Professional Learning

 Finally, the DCPS central office team, in partnership with school leaders, began to research, create, and share innovative scheduling approaches that would create more release time cost neutrally.
 With coaching, school leadership teams developed contingency plans so that they could provide sufficient time for productive collaboration even when unforeseen challenges emerged.

-Leading Educators has had the honor of learning alongside outstanding DCPS school and central office leaders.
+Leading Educators has been honored to learn alongside outstanding DCPS school and central office leaders.
 Principal Art Mola from Bancroft Elementary shares:

 These efforts laid a strong foundation for LEAP.
 With LEAP, DCPS is leveraging distributive leadership to improve instructional practice in content-specific and job-embedded teams.
 LEAP has ignited the learning engine by empowering principals and teacher leaders with the structures and tools to drive continuous improvement.